Chef Mitchell preparing Grilled Chicken Rice Bowl

 2. Marinate Chicken

-Add chicken pieces to the marinade and let sit for at least 30 minutes in the refrigerator.
+Place the chicken pieces in the marinade and let them sit for at least 20 minutes or up to 2 hours for better flavor.

 4. Grill Chicken

-Preheat the grill to medium-high heat.
-Grill marinated chicken pieces for 6-8 minutes on each side or until fully cooked.
+Remove chicken from marinade and grill for about 6-8 minutes on each side, or until fully cooked.

 Recipe Notes & Tips